Contest Submission - Fiction

 The annual BLR Prizes award outstanding writing related to themes of health, healing, illness, the mind, and the body.

-2026 Goldenberg Prize for Fiction
+2027 Goldenberg Prize for Fiction Judged by Daniel Mason

-- First prize is $1,000 (in each genre) and publication in the Spring 2026 issue of BLR.
+• First prize is $1,000 and publication in the Spring 2027 issue of BLR.
+Honorable mention winners will receive $300 and publication in the Spring 2027 issue of BLR.

-Honorable mention winners will receive $300 and publication in the Spring 2026 issue of BLR. - Fiction: Bellevue Literary Review seeks character-driven fiction with original voices and strong settings.
-We do not publish genre fiction (romance, sci-fi, horror).
-Our word max is 5,000, though most of our published stories tend to be in the range of 2,000-4,000 words.
+• Our word max is 5,000, though most of our published stories tend to be in the range of 2,000-4,000 words.
 We have only occasionally published flash fiction.
 While we are always interested in creative explorations in style, we do lean toward classic short stories.

 We encourage you to read BLR before you submit.
 Samples from each issue are available on our website.